Next-Generation Audio Conversion with Eight Unison™ Mic Preamps and Classic Analog Sound.

 - Windows 10 w/Anniversary Update (64-Bit Edition)

-- Qualified Thunderbolt 3 to Thunderbolt adapter (not included)
+- Qualified Thunderbolt 3 to Thunderbolt 2 adapter (sold separately)

 - 6 gigabytes available storage

 - Internet connection to download software and authorize UAD plug-ins